My new ebook is here! →

 Love it?
 Share it!

-This Chocolate and Raspberry Tart is honestly the perfect dessert for when you want to serve something super impressive, yet nobody would know it’s so simple to make!
-I love how the cookie crust takes just minutes to make using crushed Tim Tams and melted butter.
-The rich chocolate ganache is silky smooth and just melts in your mouth, while the layer of raspberry jam underneath gives extra flavour.
-The tangy raspberries on top really balances out the sweetness of the chocolate, making this a truly decadent dessert that isn’t overwhelmingly sweet.
+This Chocolate Raspberry Tart is honestly the perfect dessert for when you want to serve something super impressive, yet nobody would know it’s so simple to make!
+The best part?
+The cookie crust takes just minutes to prepare using crushed Tim Tams and melted butter.
+The rich chocolate ganache is silky smooth and melts in your mouth, while the layer of raspberry jam underneath adds extra flavour.
+The tangy raspberries on top really balance out the sweetness of the chocolate, making this a decadent dessert that isn't overwhelmingly sweet.

 • A simple cookie tart crust that's made in minutes.